-When the agenda is published, we have received 10 or more letters/emails for household and other applications or 20 or more letters/emails for minor and major applications which are contrary to the officer's recommendation.
+When the agenda is published, we have received 10 or more written representations for household and other applications or 20 or more written representations for minor and major applications which are contrary to the officer's recommendation.

+Situation B

-Situation B When the agenda is published, we have received less than 10 letters/emails for household and other applications or less than 20 letters/emails for minor and major applications which are contrary to the officer's recommendation
+When the agenda is published, we have received less than 10 written representations for household and other applications or less than 20 written representations for minor and major applications which are contrary to the officer's recommendation speaking on the application at Planning Committee.

-There will be public speaking on the application at Planning
+There will be public speaking on the application at Planning Committee.

 A maximum of four speakers can speak on each application - two supporting it and two objecting to it.
-These four places are allocated on a first come first at Planning Committee.
+These four places are allocated on a first come first served basis.